 Spiritual Care - Services

-Because of COVID-19, many Church Services and Gatherings have been postponed.
+Because of COVID-19, many Church Services and Gatherings have been adjusted.
 Please contact Spiritual Care at 519-646-6100, ext 66029 to confirm events are happening.

 St. Joseph's Hospital